SFWLtd/grad-academy/solid/README.md

 SOLID on Wikipedia https://en.wikipedia.org/wiki/SOLID_(object-oriented_design

+All of the SOLID examples require Visual Studio 2015.
+Install the the Github Extension for Visual Studio from Tools->Extensions and Updates

+CONNECTING TO GIT

 ##S - Single Responsibility
 Browse to the **single-responsibility** directory for single responsibility principle examples and workshops in C#.